-While massage's health and wellness benefits are clear to professionals like you, many current and prospective clients still see it as a luxury service and an indulgence.
-And, with the number of massage therapists increasing by 4.6% over the last decade, the industry is highly competitive.
-This means focusing on promoting your massage practice and setting it apart from others is crucial.
+While the health and wellness benefits of massage therapy are clear to professionals like you, many current and prospective clients still see it as a luxury service and an indulgence.
+And, with the massage therapy service market expected to grow at a Compound Annual Growth Rate of around 7.69% by 2032, the industry is highly competitive.
+This means that promoting your massage practice and setting it apart from others is crucial.

 Regardless of whether you’re just starting your massage business or if you’re one of the top massage therapists in your area, attracting new clients is an essential part of your success.
-With these strategies, you’ll be able to generate a higher level of awareness for your business and grow it into the thriving practice you’ve envisioned.
+With these strategies, you’ll raise awareness of your business and grow it into the thriving practice you’ve envisioned.

 Before focusing on specific techniques your massage practice should implement to improve marketing, you must deliver excellent customer service.
 Providing great customer experiences that make visitors want to return for more is the foundation of your massage business.
 After all, if customers don’t enjoy their massage, no amount of marketing will persuade them to return.

-As you perform massages, center your customer’s comfort and preferences as your absolute priority.
-After the massage, ask for feedback about where you can improve and take steps to deliver the best massage experience possible, ensuring customers will spread the word about your practice.
+As you perform massages, prioritize your customers’ comfort and preferences.
+After the massage, ask for feedback on how you can improve and take steps to deliver the best possible massage experience.
+Satisfied customers will be all too happy to recommend your practice.

 After strengthening your customer service approach, incorporate the following marketing tips into your practice to wow clients and improve retention.

-Especially if you’re just starting out, identifying your business’s niche is essential to creating a thoughtful and successful massage marketing strategy.
-Plus, it will help you set yourself apart from your competitors, allowing you to secure more customers.
+Especially when you’re starting out, identifying your business’s niche is an essential step in creating a thoughtful and successful massage marketing strategy.
+Plus, it will help you stand out from your competitors and secure more customers.

 To identify your niche, perform the following tasks:

-Completing these tasks will help you come up with your unique selling point and proposition.
-For example, let’s say that you specialize in prenatal massages and also really enjoy aromatherapy.
+Completing these tasks will help you develop your unique selling point and proposition.
+For example, let’s say that you specialize in prenatal massages and also enjoy aromatherapy.
 Your competitors, on the other hand, mostly focus on deep-tissue massages or sports massages.
 Plus, you know that your massage practice is located near several OBGYN offices.

 In this scenario, you could center your massage practice on creating a gentle, relaxing experience for pregnant individuals.
-Not only will this differentiate your practice from your competitors, but it will also guide your marketing efforts to help you capture the attention of your target audience.
+Not only will this differentiate your practice from your competitors, but it will also guide your marketing efforts to help you capture your target audience’s attention.

 Cohesive and well-designed branding allows potential clients to connect with your massage practice before even setting foot in your facility.
 To create compelling branding, you’ll need to consider both visual and verbal branding elements.